HOW TO REPAIR DAMAGED HAIR

 1. Defend against the elements

 Your poor hair takes a daily beating from the elements.
 Excessive exposure to sunlight, wind and rain can result in dryness that, if left unchecked, may lead to breakage.
-So give your hair a little extra protection by conditioning it once a week with an intensive mask or oil treatment, like TRESemmé Platinum Strength Deep conditioning treatment.
+So give your hair a little extra protection by conditioning it once a week with an intensive mask or oil treatment, like TRESemmé Keratin Smooth Deep Treatment Masque.
 This will help nourish your strands from within for stronger-feeling, healthy-looking hair.

 2. Protect from heat styling

-Blow dryers, flat irons, curling tongs—all must-have styling tools, right?
-But did you know they can reach temperatures of up to 232°C?
-So, it's hardly surprising that these can leave your hair dry and damaged.
-That's where heat protection sprays come in: apply TRESemmé Heat Defence spray on damp hair before blow drying, and again on dry tresses before using heated styling tools.
-They create a barrier to help protect hair from harsh temperatures and keep it looking soft and shiny.
+Blow-dryers, flat irons, curling tongs – all must-have styling tools, right?
+But did you know they can reach up to 230°C?
+So, it's hardly surprising they can leave hair dry and damaged.
+That's where heat protection sprays come in: applied on damp hair before blow-drying and on dry tresses before heat styling, they create a barrier to help protect locks from harsh temperatures, to keep it looking soft and shiny.

-Did you know that hair is weakest when wet?
-It feels like the obvious time to brush hair thoroughly, but repeated, vigorous combing can cause damage to the hair's cuticle, which can cause split ends and breakage.
-To help protect against this, comb hair in the shower after applying conditioner—it'll coat your hair strands and act like a barrier, making it easier to work through knots and tangles.
-Opt for brushes with widely-spaced plastic bristles or wide tooth combs—they give strands more space to move through, meaning it doesn't take so much force to detangle them—and work gently through hair in sections.
+Did you know, hair is weakest when wet?
+Vigorous wet-hair-detangling can damage the hair's cuticle, which can cause split ends and breakage.
+Prevent this by gently combing your hair in sections after applying conditioner – it'll coat your strands and you’ll glide through knots and tangles.
+Plus, widely-spaced, plastic bristle brushes or wide tooth combs give strands more space to move through, making detangling effortless.

 4. Care for coloured hair

-Colour is a great way to mix up your style and try out something new—but as with any chemical treatment, it can cause damage and dryness, making it more difficult to maintain silky and volume.
-To help replenish moisture and maintain the vibrancy of coloured hair, you'll need to reinforce its natural protective layer using a wash and care system specially formulated for dyed locks.
-This will target dryness and damage from hair dyeing, helping to nourish your hair and keep locks looking healthy.
+Colouring your hair is a great way to change up your style, but as with any chemical treatment, it can cause damage and dryness – making it difficult to maintain shine and volume.
+Help replenish moisture and keep your hair colour vibrant, by using a wash and care system specially formulated for coloured locks.
+This will reinforce your hair’s natural protective layer, to nourish and keep coloured tresses looking healthy.

-There's nothing quite like the feeling of freshly washed hair, but repeated washing can strip your strands of moisture, causing it to become dry and brittle.
-Try to wash your hair less frequently by using a dry shampoo in between washes – it'll help absorb oils and eliminate odour for hair that looks and feels freshly washed.
-And when you do need to wash your tresses, it's wise to choose a shampoo which gently cleanses and moisturises your mane, like the TRESemmé Moisture Rich Shampoo & Conditioner system: it targets dryness and helps add moisture where your hair needs it most.
+Nothing beats that freshly washed hair feeling, but repeated washing can strip your strands of moisture, causing dry, brittle hair.
+Try washing less frequently and use a dry shampoo between washes – it'll help absorb oils and eliminate odour, to instantly refresh.
+When cleansing, choose a shampoo which gently purifies and moisturises, like the TRESemmé Moisture Rich Shampoo & Conditioner system: it targets dryness and helps moisturise where your hair needs it most.